LukeAFullard/SIVO_dev/examples/mysite/title_page/welcome.md

-# Welcome to Our Project Site
+# Welcome to our environmental reporting update

-We are thrilled to have you here!
-Explore the insights, data, and stories we've put together.
+Explore the insights, data, and stories.

 ### How to Navigate
-- **Hamburger Menu:** Click the hamburger menu at the top right of the page to access a full list of sections and tools.
+- **Hamburger Menu:** Click the hamburger menu at the top right of the page to access the different report chapters.
-- **Icons:** You can also click the various icons displayed here to jump directly to your chapter of choice.
+- **Icons:** You can also click the icons displayed on this page to jump directly to your chapter of choice.

 Enjoy exploring!